 Instead, Dr. Vensel-Rundo says, gradually wean yourself off over days or weeks.
 If you take a sleep aid nightly, reduce the dose for a week or two.
 Repeat this pattern until you no longer need the medication.
 If you’re already on the lowest dose, cut out taking it one night a week and slowly eliminate additional nights.

-Insomnia is fairly common, with nearly 50 percent of Americans reporting occasional insomnia.
-More than 20 percent struggle with it every night.
+Insomnia is fairly common, with nearly 50% of Americans reporting occasional insomnia.
+More than 20% struggle with it every night.
 Women are slightly more likely to experience it than men, as are adults older than age 65.

 Eventually, insomnia can lead to heart disease, depression, and injury due to falls or other accidents.
 In these cases, prescription sleep aids or even some antidepressants — can be helpful, Dr. Vensel-Rundo says.